Iago-Pereira/IDD-Final-Project/README.md

 ### Idea and Application

 The project consists of a prototype for a wheelchair that can be controlled via electroencephalogram (EEG) sensing.
-The main application of this wheelchair is to enable paralyzed individuals to have control over their transportation by using their concentration levels.
+The main application of this wheelchair is to enable paralyzed individuals to have control over their transportation by using their concentration level.

 ### Team